AriaKillebrewBruehl/senior-thesis/thesis-blog.md

 ## *Basically a place where I will dump all my thoughts about the process and my feelings about thesis-life*

+## 12.24.2022

+Working on my thesis because I know that's what Jesus would have wanted :)
+Before I work on placing the dots I want to return to the `kitten-caboodle` folder and see about linking everything that I have so far together and, even through I am reluctant to do so, run some actual images through what I have.
+I also need to do some Spring cleaning on my code base.
+Let's just make a list of what to do over break:

+- [] Link together `edge-detection`, `isophote-detection`, and `offset-map` in `kitten-caboodle` file
+- [] Clean up code and images
+- [] Finish background section of writing
+- [] Write about offset map generation process

+Okay here is the sate I am leaving things at for tn before I go celebrate that "600 years ago today on a cold north pole night something magical happened under a star that shined so bright that is right it is the birth of our lord saviour baby jesus christ." - Chris Simpsons Artist

+There is a bug in extract isophotes where if the isophotes are too dark (above 64 in grayscale) they don't get extracted!
+Here is my proposed fix:

+1. extract connected components
+2. find lowest colors among components
+3. threshold based off that

+I shall do that some other time.

 ## 12.09.2022

 Quick update on how I fixed the distance map thing.
 What I really needed to do was just implement the algorithm from the paper because, plot twist, it works.
 This involved changing a couple of things: